 As we mentioned, midges, and particularly Scottish midges, like damp, marshy ground and still air in the warmer season.
 Going sailing is pretty much the opposite of that.
 Take the opportunity to explore some of Scotland's famous lochs (there are a LOT, so look past good old Nessie) or it's infamous West Coast.

 Good news, midges love dark clothing.
 Opt for whites, creams and light greys and they're less likely to spot you.
 Simple, but oh-so effective.

 Time it right

 Midges don't like hot and dry weather.
 They also love dawn and dusk.
 They prefer mild temperatures and wet conditions, which is what makes bonny (code for rainy) Scotland during the summer such a perfect habitat for them.
 Equally, midges aren't a big fan of the cold, and can't survive frost.

 Long sleeves are your friends

 Due to their tiny jaw-span, midges aren't very adept at biting through clothing.
 It's a good idea to opt for full-length trousers and long-sleeved tops.
 Your very own midge trap.
 Keep materials lightweight and breathable if you're hiking in the summer.

 Get up high

 Midges tend to stay near the ground in low winds and where there's lots of brush.
 If you're climbing hills and mountains over 700m, it's unlikely you'll encounter them.
-Plus, we promise that the views are worth the hike pretty much anywhere in the Scottish Highlands.
+Plus, we promise that the views are worth the hike almost anywhere in the Scottish Highlands.
 Seriously.

 Stay indoors during dawn and dusk